 How to Get Around in Lombardy

 Every time I am in Italy, I am surprised by how well the train system works.
 While I mostly drove in the region, I highly suggest using public transportation.
-Whenever I used it, I was so happy to see that it is cheap, safe, reliable, and on time.
+Whenever I used it, I was so happy to see that it is cheap, safe, reliable, and timely.

 P.S.
-Petrol and diesel are extremely expensive in Italy (it has some of the highest prices in Europe).
+Petrol and diesel are costly in Italy (it has some of the highest prices in Europe).

 Italy is one of the most popular travel destinations in the world, so you will always stumble upon other tourists.
-It is busy at almost any time, and in the summer months, it can get extremely hot.
-If you can avoid the time between the end of June and the end of August, and instead visit from April until June or in September or October, you are good to go.
+It is busy at almost any time, and in the summer months, it can get boiling.
+If you can avoid the time between the end of June and the end of August and instead visit from April until June or in September or October, you are good to go.